zeolearn/nodejs-text-tutorial/module9.md

 ## Chrome DevTools

-Google's browser Chrome and Nodejs are built using same JavaScript engine called V8.
+Google's browser Chrome and Nodejs are built using the same JavaScript engine called V8.
 Thus, chrome has an internal support for debugging a Nodejs application.
 The previous technique is a bit confusing and does not support debugging large or advanced usage.

 ```shell
 node --inspect <fileName>